 When you are selected to begin the apprenticeship, you will start work (OJT) right away and then be scheduled to start classes according to our school schedule.

 What is school like?

 You can expect to attend classes during the day, once per week for an 11 week term.
 There is homework online.
-You must have access to the internet.
+You must have access to a computer and the internet.
 You must pass classes to continue in the program.

 How much do classes cost?

 Tuition is $200 per year plus books which range from $500-$800 each year.

 How much money will I make?